Mitgorakh/snow/README.md

 ### fallback colors

-Alternatively, if `termguicolors` is not set, terminal vim will fall back to an [xterm-color](https://jonasjacek.github.io/colors/) approximation of the snow theme:
+Alternatively, if `termguicolors` is not set, terminal vim will fall back to an [xterm-color](https://jonasjacek.github.io/colors/) approximation of snow:

 <table><tbody>
 <tr>